mterrel/adapt-web/docs/api/cloud/cloud.docker.dockerimage.latestimage.md

 > This API is provided as a preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

+Returns information about the most current version of the Docker image that has completed building, even if that version does not reflect the current set of props for the component.

 <b>Signature:</b>

 ```typescript